Is my Forklift or Order Picker Licence Still Legal?

-Any paper licence holders who need to operate a forklift or order picker in the workplace will need to undertake further training to bring them up to current Australian standards plus knowledge of Legislation and Regulations.
-They will need to undertake re-assessment and make a fresh application for a Licence at a Queensland branch of Australia Post.
+Any paper licence holders who need to operate a forklift or order picker in the workplace will need to undertake further training to bring them up to current Australian standards and ensure they have knowledge of the current Legislation and Regulations.
+They will need to undertake reassessment and make a fresh application for a forklift licence on line with Work Health and Safety Qld.
 Talk to us about an RPL course (Recognised Prior Learning).

 If I have over 40 hours in a logbook already can I just take the test only?

-If you have already done your theory training before hand and have the necessary paperwork issued by a RTO or an employer then the answer is Yes, we should be able to progress you through to your practical exam and finalisation of assessment.
+If you have already done your theory training beforehand and have the necessary paperwork issued by a RTO or an employer, to show you were enrolled in a course and completed your theory training, then the answer is ‘Yes’, we should be able to progress you through to your practical exam and finalisation of assessment.

-If you have 40 hours logged in a logbook where no theory or formal training was done before you started recording hours in that logbook the answer is a definite No.
+If you have 40 hours logged in a logbook where no theory or formal forklift drivers training was done before you started recording hours in that logbook the answer is a definite ‘No’.

 Is my New Zealand (or Overseas) Forklift Licence valid for work in Australia?

-No, you need to “cross your licence over” to an Australian Licence, you can contact Workplace Health and Safety Queensland 1300 369 915 to see if you qualify for an automatic transfer.
-However, in our experience Licences that can be swapped straight over are in the minority.
-Most overseas Forklift Licence holders have to undertake some gap training and re-certification.
-If your Licence is a current and you have recent experience, you may qualify for a 1 day RPL gap training course.
-If your Licence is over 5 -6 years old and it is a while since you have used a machine, you will probably find that the full training course or 2 stage course are more suited to you.
+No, you need to “cross your licence over” to an Australian Licence.
+You can contact Workplace Health and Safety Queensland 1300 362 128 to see if you qualify for an automatic transfer.
+However, in our experience licences that can be swapped straight over are in the minority.
+Most overseas forklift licence holders have to undertake some gap training and re-certification.
+If your licence is current and you have recent forklift drivers experience, you may qualify for a 1-day RPL gap training course, plus assessments.
+If your forklift licence is over 5 or 6 years old and it’s been a while since you have used a machine, you will probably find that the full forklift training course or 2-stage course is better suited to your needs.

 Do I receive a national Forklift / Order Picker licence at the end of course?

-YES.
-It is a Qld issued licence recognised nationally – renewable every 5 years.
+Yes.
+It is a QLD issued licence recognised nationally and renewable every 5 years.